rwynn/monstache-site/content/transform-filter/index.md

 the input parameter will contain information about the origin database and collection.  to drop the document (direct monstache not to index it) set output.Drop = true.  to simply pass the original document through to Elasticsearch, set output.Passthrough = true

-output.Index, output.Type, and output.Routing allow you to set the indexing metadata.
+output.Index, output.Type, output.Parent and output.Routing allow you to set the indexing metadata for each individual document.

 ## Javascript